multiscale-cosim/TVB-NEST/README.md

             * run_LFPY.py: function for calling the generator with the good parameters
             * run_LFPY.sh: function for run the python script and loading the dependency
             * run_sarus.sh: function for running the co-simulation
-    * parameter: parameter for the simulation and the data
-        * data_mouse: data from Allen Institute of mouse connectome is composed of the file of the distance between each region and the weight of the connections
-        * test_nest.py: parameter for testing the installation

     * <a name="short_sim">short_simulation</a>: folder of the result of the short simulation
         * log: folder contains all the log of the simulation
         * nest: generated files by the NEST module